Health, Physical Education, Recreation & Leisure Studies Program Information and Admission Requirements

 years from the completion of the course work.
 This time requirement may be waived at the discretion of the majority of the

 Department's Graduate Committee.
-The thesis committee shall consist of a minimum of three members:
+The thesis committee shall consist of four members:

-- The candidate's thesis professor who will serve as chair,
+- The candidate's thesis advisor who will serve as chair,

 - A member representing the candidate's major discipline (generally from the degree granting institution),